-NICIE has secured sufficient income from a variety of donors for the year 2022 - 2023 to offer assurance to the directors and stakeholders of its ability to operate for the next financial year.
-Major funding has been guaranteed from DE, with other project funds being made available from the Irish Department of Foreign Affairs and Trade Ireland.
+NICIE has secured sufficient income from a variety of sources for the year 2023 - 2024 to offer assurance to the directors and stakeholders of its ability to operate for the next financial year.
+Major funding has been guaranteed from DE, with other project funds being made available from the Department of Foreign Affairs and Trade and a grant from the Northern Ireland Office through the Education and Skills Funding Agency.

-Strategic goals, objectives and activities
+Strategic priorities, objectives, and activity

-The Northern Ireland Council for Integrated Education (NICIE) continues to implement the Strategic Plan 2020-21 in partnership with the Board of Directors.
+The Northern Ireland Council for Integrated Education (NICIE) began a new strategic plan 2022-2025.

-Our Vision
+Vision

-A society where all children are

-- educated together; - confident to express their own identity and culture; and - respectful of, and prepared to engage with, the identity and culture of others.
+A society where children are educated together; confident to express their own identity and culture; respectful of, and prepared to engage with, the identity and culture of others.

-Our Mission
+Mission